syzhang092218-source/panda-grasp/README.md

 ## Acknowledgement

-This package is based on the [Panda environment](https://github.com/dylan-losey/panda-env) developed by the [ILIAD Lab](http://iliad.stanford.edu/).
+This package is based on the [Panda environment](https://github.com/dylan-losey/panda-env) developed by [ILIAD Lab](http://iliad.stanford.edu/).